Atlantic Health Strategies

 How AHS Approaches Iowa

 Our work in Iowa has included market entry analysis, regulatory mapping for operators evaluating expansion, and M&A diligence on Iowa-based targets where a buyer needed a clear read on what they were actually acquiring under the new HHS structure.
-We have helped leadership teams understand what Iowa HHS will expect once they file, and where the timeline risk sits.
+We help leadership teams understand what Iowa HHS will expect once they file, and where the timeline risk sits.

 Iowa Behavioral Health Licensure: What Operators Should Know Before Filing — The Three Things That Slow Iowa Filings Down